WICB defends plans to impose 20 percent levy on T20 stars - Stabroek News

 The WICB says it has communicated its new policy to the CEOs and Presidents of all ICC Full Members.

-The statement says that so far India and Bangladesh have agreed to the release of fees.
+The Statement says that so far India and Bangladesh have agreed to the release fees.

 However they are reports that WICB’s new policy has been rejected by Cricket South Africa and there has been no response yet from the Pakistan Cricket Board and Cricket Australia.